bsfsf/FGST/README.md

 # KeyVisNet: A Disambiguative Monocular Pose Estimation Network Based on Keypoint Visibility Perception for Non-cooperative Spacecraft
-## 📦 FGST Dataset
+## 📦 Symmetric Ambiguity Spacecraft Dataset (SASD)

 ### 📖 Overview

-**FGST (Fermi Gamma-ray Space Telescope Dataset)** is a synthetic dataset designed for **monocular pose estimation of non-cooperative spacecraft**.
-It is built based on the publicly available 3D model of the *Fermi Gamma-ray Space Telescope (FGST)* from NASA.
+**Symmetric Ambiguity Spacecraft Dataset (SASD)** is a synthetic dataset designed for **monocular pose estimation of non-cooperative spacecraft**.
+It is built based on the publicly available 3D model of the *Symmetric Ambiguity Spacecraft Dataset (SASD)* from NASA.

 Compared with existing datasets such as **SPEED**, FGST provides **richer and more comprehensive supervision**, including: